countr/website/content/docs/01-features/07-scores-and-leaderboard.md

+import {
+  DiscordBold as Bold,
+  DiscordEmbed as Embed,
+  DiscordEmbedDescription as Description,
+  DiscordEmbedFooter as Footer,
+  DiscordItalic as Italic,
+  DiscordCommand as Command,
+  DiscordMessages as Discord,
+  DiscordMention as Mention,
+  DiscordMessage as Message,
+  DiscordUnderlined as Underline,
+} from "@skyra/discord-components-react";

 # Scores & Leaderboard

 Countr keeps track of how many times each user has counted in the counting channel, and can display this information in a score table and leaderboard.